Kanchenjunga Circuit Trek

 • Fresh fruit each day, if and when available

-• Complimentary duffel bag, agency T-shirt, trekking map, and sleeping bag if needed
+• Complimentary duffel bag, trekking map, down jacket, and four-season sleeping bag, if needed.

 • Government-registered and first-aid-trained professional local guide who speaks English